A hotshot tax lawyer accepts a high-paying job but gets a lesson in the perils of greed.

-The Firm highlights the instances and consequences of greed in several ways:
+The Firm explores the many faces of greed in a few ways:

 - McDeere’s mentor, Avery Tolar (Gene Hackman), does what he wants beyond the limits of satiety and propriety, from drinking at lunch to sleeping around.
 Both prove to be his undoing.

-- The firm’s downfall lies in its practice of routinely over-charging their clients.
+- The firm’s downfall lies in its practice of routinely over-charging clients.

 - Through Sonny Capps we hear how the firm’s clients look for ways to not pay tax, or to launder dirty money.

-But while the film has a lot to say about greed, it strays into hypocrisy to do so.
-The reason for that is its treatment of tax avoidance.
+But while the film has a lot to say about greed, it’s kind of complicated – even hypocritical – with it.
+That’s because of the tax avoidance.

 Tax avoidance: the blind spot

-The Firm touched on issues of tax avoidance years before the Panama Papers caused massive outrage.
-For McDeere, however, while Mafia = bad, tax avoidance = kinda OK.
+The Firm touched on tax avoidance years before the Panama Papers caused a mighty fuss about it.
+For McDeere, though, while Mafia = bad, tax avoidance = kinda OK.

 By the end of the film, McDeere has moved from ignorance to understanding:

-- Knowledge about who the firm really are (and how to evade them)
+- Knowledge about what the firm really is (and how to escape from it)